eagleflo/mpyq/README.md

 # mpyq

-mpyq is a Python library for reading MPQ (MoPaQ) archives used in many of Blizzard's games.
+mpyq is a pure Python library for reading MPQ (MoPaQ) archives used in many of Blizzard's games.
 It was originally developed for data mining Starcraft II replay files.